-The allergy, asthma, and immunology specialists at UPMC Pinnacle provide diagnostic testing and treatment of allergic skin conditions in children and adults.
+The allergy, asthma, and immunology specialists at UPMC in central Pa. provide diagnostic testing and treatment of allergic skin conditions in children and adults.

-Why choose UPMC Pinnacle for treatment of allergic skin conditions?
+Why choose UPMC in Central Pa. for treatment of allergic skin conditions?

 Our allergy specialists provide comprehensive treatment for allergies that affect the skin, including hives, angioedema, atopic dermatitis (eczema), and allergic contact dermatitis.
 We offer a full range of diagnostic and treatment services to help you understand and manage your allergic skin condition, including: